Marie-Hélène Demoulin, Belgium

 This may be difficult, but what would you say is one of you favourite things about working at EY?

 I do not know if it is correct, but being a bit of a glue, something that bands everyone together.
-For example, for the junior consultants, we make sure their stocks are going right and then they feel welcome when they join us.
-Then they get to know each other.
+For example, for the junior consultants, we make sure they feel welcome when they join us.
+It is very satisfying to accompany them through their EY journey and to see them grow and learn every day.

 What would you say is the most challenging aspect of your role?

-At the moment I would say it is more the quantity of the work, such as the large amount of emails and meetings and documents for review that is the most challenging.
+At the moment, I would say it is more the quantity of the work, such as the large amount of candidate meetings and learning events that is the most challenging.
 Sometimes it can be a little overwhelming, but when you see the results it is really rewarding.
 The key is to learn how much you can handle and to know when to ask for help.